LED Parking Lot Lights

-Your successful parking lot conversion to LED is a combination of using the right amount of lumens and distribution.
+Your successful parking lot conversion to LED is a combination of using the right amount of lumens and achieving a balanced light distribution.
 Distribution can be achieved with using Type 3, 4 and 5 optics.
 But did you know that Type 3 and 4 are forward throw optics?
-Do you know how that can make the difference between you having a successful conversion and one that is full of shadows?
+Do you know how that can make the difference between having a successful led conversion and one that is dark, spotty and full of shadows?

 1. Is there a need for you to replace your parking lot lights with LEDs?